creativescala/creative-scala/book/src/pages/part-two/loading-data/README.md

 # Loading Data

-We'll start our exploration of data science by looking at climate data.
+We'll start our exploration of data by looking at climate data.
 Climate data is readily available and climate is a topical issue.

 To start we'll need some data.  ... data location ...
 HadCRUT5 temperature anomaly data.
 Description.